 - Consultant for the project

 Therefore, stakeholders can be internal, such as employees, shareholders and managers—but stakeholders can also be external.
-They are parties that are not directly in a relationship with the organization itself, but still the organization’s actions affect it, such as suppliers, vendors, creditors, the community and public groups.
+They are parties that are not directly in a relationship with the organization itself, but still, the organization’s actions affect it, such as suppliers, vendors, creditors, the community and public groups.
 Basically, stakeholders are those who will be impacted by the project when in progress and those who will be impacted by the project when completed.
+It’s important to understand the unique requirements of each of your stakeholders.
+You can use a stakeholder map to better understand their impact and influence on the project.

 Differences Between Stakeholders and Shareholders